Popular differences for right isosceles triangles: Introduction

-for Borel-measurable functions $f,g,h\colon\mathbb{G}^2\to[-1,1]$, at least when $N=|\mathbb{G}|$ is odd.
-We do not discuss this argument in detail.
-In fact, these observations might be way off, as the author is not aware of any asymptotically nontrivial lower bounds.
+but the literature on both seems to be scarce.
+In fact, the author is not aware of any asymptotically nontrivial lower bounds.
 Maximal sizes of sets in the grid $\{1,2,\ldots,N\}^2$ that do not contain \eqref{eq:triangle} are known for $N\leq 11$ and are listed as sequence A271906 in the encyclopedia OEIS \cite{OEIS}.

 Instead, we will comment on the finite field case, i.e., when $\mathbb{G}=\mathbb{F}_q^n$, where $\mathbb{F}_q$ denotes the finite field with $q$ elements.

 \begin{theorem} For every prime power $q$ there exists a number $c_q\in(0,q)$ such that the following holds for every positive integer $n$: if a set $A\subseteq(\mathbb{F}_q^n)^2$ does not contain a triple of distinct points \eqref{eq:triangle} with $a,b,m,n\in\mathbb{F}_q^n$, then its cardinality needs to satisfy the bound $|A|\leq 3c_q^{2n}$. \end{theorem}